-There are four deadlines a year for large grant applications.
-We publish the deadline dates on our website, and we will accept applications up until 5.00pm on the deadline date.
+There are usually four deadlines a year for large grant applications.
+We publish the deadline dates on our website and in the strand documents, and we will accept applications up until 5.00pm on the deadline date.
 You need to allow a minimum of nine working weeks between the deadline date and the date you want to start your project.
-We won't accept your application if your project's start date is too soon.